What 100 Calories of Your Favorite Halloween Candies Looks Like

 100 calories = 4 rolls

-You can have four rolls of Smarties for 100 calories, but does anyone actually like them that much to eat more than one roll?
+You can have four rolls of Smarties for 100 calories, but does anyone like them enough to eat more than one roll?

 100 calories = about 1 and 3/4 suckers